 Find below the most common solutions and tutorials for using iDatabase on Mac, iPhone, and iPad.
 This guide helps you solve issues, understand how synchronization works, and make the most of all iDatabase features.

-To ensure that iDatabase connects correctly to Dropbox, make sure the app is located in the Applications folder and that only one copy exists on your Mac.
-Running multiple copies from different locations may cause sync interruptions or authentication errors.
-Your databases are stored safely in the system Library folder and are not affected if you remove extra copies of the app.
+Make sure iDatabase is in the Applications folder and that only one copy is installed on your Mac.
+Multiple copies can cause sync or authentication issues.
+Your databases remain safe in the system Library and are not affected by removing extra copies.

 How does exporting databases to iCloud Drive work?